 While it’s great to create a fun virtual world, it can also be dangerous.
 In the coming years, our virtual lives will be more immersive and interactive than we can ever imagine.
 We may become addicted to our virtual worlds, and this is bad news for our future.

 The concept of a virtual community in the future is nothing new, but William Gibson’s novel Neuromancer reintroduces it in a real-life echo chamber.
 He calls these worlds “consensual hallucinations,” and suggests that they will become more real as a community grows.
-For example, the fictitious community of “Adrian”, which the title character creates, will become real when a group of people join it.
+For example, the fictitious community of “Adrian”, which the title character creates, will become real when a group of people joins it.

 The Metaverse is a fascinating concept that seems to be ripe for abuse.
 A number of Hollywood films have been based on this idea, with Snow Crash describing a world where brand names and pop culture franchises replace real people.
 However, these stories don’t address the issues that are facing our society today.
 There are real, practical problems with the concept of a metaverse.
 Its benefits and drawbacks aren’t entirely clear.
-The future of the technology in this realm is incredibly intriguing, and a number of potential problems are being uncovered.
+The future of technology in this realm is incredibly intriguing, and a number of potential problems are being uncovered.

 The Metaverse presents many new risks and opportunities for humankind.
 Using augmented reality glasses and virtual reality headsets, individuals can interact with the physical world and find meaning in the metaverse.
 While it’s possible to engage in meaningful experiences in the virtual world, these experiences can also become destructive.
 The loss of something you love can cause deep emotional pain.
 A person’s personal information can be stolen, their identity compromised, and their assets misappropriated.